emecell/training/frontend/Front End 101 - HTML and CSS.md

 | `E:before`		   | low		| pseudo-element selector
 | `E > F`, `E + E`	   | medium	  	| child & sibling selectors

-**Classes** are by far the most useful selectors, as they can be applied to any element in the DOM.
+**Classes** are by far the most useful selectors, as you can apply them to any element in the DOM.
 They're also reusable, unlike **ID selectors**, which must be *unique per page*.
 Realistically, you should use IDs almost *never*, and only when you need to target a specific element.
-Dojo, our JavaScript library, has ways to select an element without using IDs that you really ought to use instead. **Type** or **element selectors** are somewhat useful, but they are almost always combined with other selectors.
+Dojo, our JavaScript library, has ways to select an element without using IDs that you really ought to use instead. **Type** or **element selectors** can be useful, but they are almost *always* combined with other selectors.
 Only when setting up the basics of a page or a reset-type stylesheet will you use a lot of pure type selectors.

 The other useful selectors are **pseudo-classes** and **child and sibling selectors**.
 Pseudo-classes allow you to target elements based on their position in the DOM. `.foo:first-child`, for example, will find the [first child](https://developer.mozilla.org/en-US/docs/Web/CSS/:first-child) matching `.foo` in a given parent: